brigadecore/brigade/docs/content/topics/design.md

 Brigade reached a stability point in September 2017, and was re-renamed back from Acid to Brigade.
 Brigade was released publicly under the MIT license in October 2017, as release 0.1.0.

+In March of 2019, in tandem with Brigade's 1.0.0 release, the project was donated to the CNCF org as a Sandbox Project.
+During this transition, the license was updated to Apache-2.0.